 Shawn Bannon is the founder of Bannon Leadership Consulting and Bannon Communications.
 Bannon served as Senior Vice President and Director of Executive, Employee and HR Communications for The PNC Financial Services Group from 2012-2020.
 Prior to that he managed communications for the Pittsburgh G-20 Partnership ( the regional host committee for the 2009 Pittsburgh G-20 Summit of global heads of state); served as Vice President of Communications for the Allegheny Conference on Community Development and was Assistant Vice President of Corporate Communications with Mellon Financial Corporation (now BNY Mellon).

-Gerald Jones is the founder of 5G Sports & Entertainment, a boutique sales & marketing firm located in Bradenton, Florida.
+Gerald Jones is Vice President, Partnerships and Activation at REVELxp and is the founder of 5G Sports & Entertainment, a boutique sales & marketing firm located in Bradenton, Florida.
 Jones has 20 years of experience in marketing, media sales and corporate partnerships in the sports and entertainment industry most recently as Minor League Baseball’s Vice President of Business Development.
 Prior to that he was Senior Director of Global Partnerships at Feld Entertainment; General Manager of Pitt IMG Sports Marketing; Manager of Business Development for the Tampa Bay Buccaneers and served in Account Executive, Client Services Manager and Guest Relations Manager roles for the Pittsburgh Pirates.

 Susan Brozek Scott is the founder and President and of CEO of Afterschool Buddy, Inc., a Pittsburgh-based multimedia production company.
 Her 28-year television career spanned four states and five stations as anchor/reporter/talk show host and senior local programming producer.
 Brozek Scott has also produced videos for many organizations including “Silent Epidemic: the liver disease NASH” for NASH kNOWledge.
 She has also served as a Director for nonprofit Luminari’s “I Want to Be an Ambassador!”™ a seven-day summer camp in Pittsburgh and Washington, D.C., designed to help teens master the skill sets and character traits of a successful ambassador, especially the vital art of diplomacy.